mihaiparaschiv/university-jade-pubsub/README.md

 # Overview

-This project was developed during a course at Politehnica University of Bucharest.
+This project was developed in 2010 at Politehnica University of Bucharest.

 Details about the project can be found in the attached [paper](https://github.com/mihaiparaschiv/tera-scpd/raw/master/paper.pdf):